Bills Digest No. 33, 2024-25

 (2) SPF sector regulators

 The Minister may, by legislative instrument, designate a Commonwealth entity to be the SPF sector regulator for a particular regulated sector: proposed section 58ED.
-For instance, it is expected that the Australian Communications and Media Authority (ACMA) will be designated as the sector regulator for the media and communications sector, and ASIC as the corporate markets and financial services sector regulator.
-Other agencies may also be designated SPF sector regulators (Explanatory Memorandum, p.
+For instance, it is expected that the Australian Communications and Media Authority (ACMA) will be designated as the sector regulator for the media and telecommunications sector, and ASIC as the banking sector regulator.
+Other agencies may also be designated SPF sector regulators (EM, p.
 81).

 If ACMA is authorised as an SPF sector regulator, then Part 26 (Investigations) and Part 27 (ACMA’s information‑gathering powers) of the Telecommunications Act 1997 apply for SPF purposes: proposed section 58FG.

-If ASIC is authorised as an SPF sector regulator, then certain provisions of the Australian Securities and Investments Commission Act 2001 (being Divisions 1, 2, 3 (other than sections 30A, 30B and 39A), 7, 9 and 10 of Part 3) apply for SPF purposes: proposed section 58FH.
+If ASIC is authorised as an SPF sector regulator, then certain provisions of the Australian Securities and Investments Commission Act 2001 (being Divisions 1, 2, 3 (other than sections 30A, 30B and 39A), 7, 9 and 10 of Part 3, which relates to investigation and information gathering) apply for SPF purposes: proposed section 58FH.

 Ministerial powers to make sector specific SPF codes